If anything can go wrong, it will.

 Curt's Law on Redundancy

-A system is not redundant until there are three each
+A system is not redundant until there are three each of every part.

 Curt's Law on Assumptions